cscully-allison/C_Compiler/README.md

 The lexical analyzer and parser use the PLY library.
 It is similar to the yacc/bison library, but is a derivation for python.

+NOTE: No external token file is used or reuired by PLY.
+Instead tokens are defined as a tuple of strings which can be found in [LexicalAnalizer.py](./Parser/LexicalAnalizer.py)

 <a name="assumptions"/>

 ## Assumptions made